nais/doc/docs/observability/reference/auto-config.md

 | ------------------------------------------------------------------------------------------------------------- | ------ | -------------------------------------------------------------------------------------------------------- | ------------- | -------------- |
 | [`deployment.environment.name`](https://opentelemetry.io/docs/specs/semconv/resource/deployment-environment/) | string | The version string of the service API or implementation.
 The format is not defined by these conventions. | `q1`;  `p`    | `experimental` |

+## Sanitizing sensitive data

+While the OpenTelemetry SDKs and agends does a best effort to not include any user data, we have added extra protection by redacting some patterns from some trace span attribtes.
+The following attributes are scrubbed for personal idification numbers (fødselsnummer):

+* `url.path`
+* `url.full`
+* `url.original`
+* `url.query`
+* `http.url`
+* `http.target`
+* `http.route`
+* `db.statement`
+* `messaging.kafka.message.key`

+We advise you to look over the data collected by your application and ensure that no sensitive data is being stored and contact the nais-team if you have any questions or concerns.

 ## Logs auto-instrumentation

 You can enable instrumenting logs using the OpenTelemetry Auto-Instrumentation by setting the `OTEL_LOGS_EXPORTER` environment variable to `otlp`.
 This will intercept all logs produced by the application and send them to the OpenTelemetry Collector.